GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         }

-    In the log entry you can verify that your device ID is listed in the beginning of the JSON entry and that the value of `downlinkData` is the same HEX string as you have in Datastore for this device type.
+    In the log entry you can verify that your device ID is listed in the beginning of the JSON entry and that the value of `downlinkData` is the same HEX string as you have in Firestore for this device type.

-    From now on, you can update the device type configuration value in Datastore, either manually using the Datastore console, or programmatically using the Google Cloud Datastore client libraries.
+    From now on, you can update the device type configuration value in Firestore, either manually using the Firestore console, or programmatically using the Google Cloud Firestore client libraries.

 ## Verifying service messages

 Verify that you can receive service messages from the Sigfox backend by executing the following steps.

 Note: You should execute these steps only after executing the downlink tests in the previous section.
 You may not have any service messages from Sigfox backend until you send a downlink response to your device.
 The downlink response will generate a subsequent `downlinkAck` service message.

 1. In the Cloud Functions console, click the `callback_service` function.
 2. Verify that you can see successful invocations, indicated by a blue line:

-**Figure 12.** Service message invocation
+**Figure 11.** Service message invocation

 [cf-service]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-gw/cf-service.png
 ![service message invocation][cf-service]